fakhriaunur/gator/README.md

-# A Blog Aggregaor in Go
+# A Blog Aggregator in Go